 Options for gluten-free breadcrumbs:

-- A 50/50 combo of almond flour and processed brown rice crisp, seasoned with a few pinches of sea salt.
+- A 50/50 combo of almond flour and processed brown rice crisp, seasoned with a few sea salt pinches.

-Once they are coated, simply bake and serve with your favorite dipping sauce!
+Once they are coated, bake and serve with your favorite dipping sauce!

 Salmon Sweet Potato Croquettes Recipe